Coronavirus and support for deaf children – information for familiesPublished Date: 04 Jun 2020

 Get in touch

 There are a wide range of other issues that will affect deaf children and their families and we will keep this post updated with any new advice.
 We are keen to hear from you about any other issues and welcome your advice on how you are handling particular challenges.
-You can share these with us by emailing [email protected].
+You can share these with us by contacting [email protected].

 And remember, if you would like information or advice about anything related to your child, please do get in touch with our Helpline.

-Last updated: 2 April 2020 8.30am.
+Last updated: 27 May 1pm.
 We aim to update this blog as soon as any new information is made available.